 West Beach Point - allow 1 hour

-Please contact a Ranger to register for overnight walks or for further details on other walks.
+Please contact a Ranger to register for overnight walks or for further details on other walks (see below).

 There are numerous fishing spots all along the coastline, with a number of beaches in the park well known for rock and beach fishing.
 Normal fishing regulations apply.

 Vehicle based camping is available at Four Mile Beach, Hamersley Inlet, Quoin Head, Fitzgerald Inlet and Saint Mary Inlet.
 Camping fees apply.
-For further information contact a Ranger.
+For further information contact a Ranger (see below).